Hi, I'm Candace

-As a business owner and boss this is a great way to build lasting relationships and team morale!
+As a business owner and leader this is a great way to build lasting relationships and team morale!
 So let’s walk through exactly how you can also make these purchases a tax write-off!

 If you give business gifts in the course of your trade or business, you can deduct all or part of the costs subject to the following limitations:

 Exception 1 – If you send the gift to a business where multiple people will utilize the gift, you can multiply the $25 limit by the amount of people who will receive the gift.

 Exception 2 – If you send a gift with your logo on it, it is considered advertising and marketing and there is no gift limit.